DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 - Make use of the 'heat haze' effect that distorts the screen more.

+- Wild and erratic motion can be used to convey to volatility and power of something.
+That one fire spell from Hogwarts Legacy looked cool because the trail was really wild

 # Art Style of VFX

 - It's all magic